Dirac's Condition for Spanning Halin Subgraphs: Introduction

 Note that an $n$-vertex graph with minimum degree at least $(n+1)/2$ is 3-connected if $n\ge 4$.
 Hence, the minimum degree condition in Theorem~\ref{main result} implies the 3-connectedness, which is a necessary condition for a graph to contain a spanning Halin subgraph, since every Halin graph is 3-connected.
 A Halin graph contains a triangle, and bipartite graphs are triangle-free.
 Hence, $K_{\lfloor \frac{n}{2}\rfloor,\lceil \frac{n}{2}\rceil}$ contains no spanning Halin subgraph.
-Immediately, we see that the minimum degree condition in Theorem~\ref{main result} is best possible.
+For $n$ even, the graph obtained from two copies of $K_{\frac{n}{2}+1}$ by gluing them together on an edge is 2-connected, so it has no spanning Halin subgraph.
+Both these two graphs have minimum degree at most $n/2$.
+We see that the minimum degree condition in Theorem~\ref{main result} is best possible.